urosevic/stock-ticker/readme.txt

 * Define custom names for companies to be used instead of the symbols
 * Define custom elements as a part of visible value

-Since version 0.1.5 you can set custom template for visible change value.
+You can set custom template for visible change value.
 Default format is `%company% %price% %change% %changep%`.
 As a macro keywords you can use:

 * `%exch_symbol%` - Symbol with exchange, like *NASDAQ:AAPL*
 * `%symbol%` - Company symbol, like *AAPL*